Legislative Assembly for the ACT: 2005 Week 01 Hansard (Thursday, 4 November 2004 2004) . . Page.. 8 ..

 MR SPEAKER: Under standing order 5A, the Leader of the Opposition shall be the leader of the largest non-government party, with the consent of that member.
 As Mr Smyth, as leader of the Liberal Party, is the leader of the largest non-government party, I now seek his consent to being the Leader of the Opposition.
 May you enjoy it for a long time!
 Did I say that?

-MR SMYTH (Brindabella—Leader of the Opposition) (2.41): I give my consent to being Leader of the Opposition and ask leave to make a statement.
+MR SMYTH (Brindabella—Leader of the Opposition) (2.41): I give my consent to being Leader of the Opposition and seek leave to make a statement.